Bhagyoday38/Agentic-AI-Security-Agent-for-Fintech-Threat-Mitigation/README.md

 # Agentic-AI-Security-Agent-for-Fintech-Threat-Mitigation
-SentinelForge: Agentic AI Security Agent for Fintech Threat Mitigation Project Overview
-SentinelForge is a cutting-edge, autonomous security API Gateway designed to protect high-value transactions and sensitive data within Fintech ecosystems.
+Agentic AI Security Agent for Fintech Threat Mitigation Project Overview Agentic-AI-Security-Agent-for-Fintech-Threat-Mitigation is a cutting-edge, autonomous security API Gateway designed to protect high-value transactions and sensitive data within Fintech ecosystems.
 It addresses the time-to-detection gap by shifting defense from reactive signature checks to proactive, contextual reasoning using a novel three-layered defense architecture.

 The system focuses on autonomously detecting and mitigating sophisticated, velocity-based threats like Account Takeover (ATO) and Card Testing.
 Key Features & Technology